 The court handles cases in relation to intellectual property disputes, including those involving trade marks, which happened to be subject of the one I was shadowing.

-This particular trial taken some time to be set, and the witnesses were cross examined thoroughly by the barristers on each side, which overall looked to be a pretty stressful experience – no stone was left unturned and the witnesses invited to recall events which happened years ago.
+This particular trial taken some time to be fixed, and the witnesses were cross examined thoroughly by the barristers on each side, which overall looked to be a pretty stressful experience – no stone was left unturned and the witnesses invited to recall events which happened years ago.

 The judge and I discussed the issues relevant to the case, and he robed up to go into court.
 We then entered and he introduced me, I then got a bird’s eye view of everything that was going on.
 Over lunch, we further discussed the evidence and points which had been raised during cross-examination of the various witnesses, with the Judge asking my opinion on what had gone on so far – no pressure there, then!

 I think the key take away from the day was that this could become an extra service we can offer our clients if it is ever required since Trade Mark Attorneys have rights of audience and can litigate before the IPEC.